 It is instructive to consider the potential for persuasive power that exists in the use of poetic language or, more appropriately, figurative language.
 Therefore, three extracts from two different types of oral communication that have been noted verbatim will be considered in order to explore poetic language, its function and its existence.
-The first extract is from a speech by a political activist in America in 1966, the second and third extracts are from the summing up in an English libel case in 1983.
+The first extract in Figure 2.3, below, is from a speech by a civil rights activist committed to peaceful protest in 1960s America, the second and third extracts are from the summing up in an English libel case in 1983.

-Extract 1: 'I have a dream', Dr Martin Luther King on the steps of the Lincoln Memorial in Washington DC, 28 August 1963
+2.5.2.1 Extract 1: 'I have a dream': Martin Luther King (28 August 1963)